NishchayAnand/software-engineering/Java/Abstraction/Interfaces/Notes.md

 ## New Advancements in Java 8 - Static and Default Methods:

-- Since Java 8, interfaces can have **static** and **default methods** that provide implementations within the interface itself.
+Since Java 8, interfaces can have **static** and **default** methods to provide enhanced flexibility and functionality in interface design.

-### Default Methods:
+### Default Methods: Enhancing Interfaces with New Methods Without Breaking Existing Implementations

+Default methods allow developers to **add new methods** to interfaces without forcing all implementing classes to provide an implementation.
+This **ensures backward compatibility**, meaning existing code that implements an interface won't break when new methods are added to the interface.

+#### Key Points:

+- Default methods can provide common **functionality that multiple classes can use**, reducing code duplication.
-- Default methods can be accessed using an instance of a class implementing the interface.
+- Default methods are **associated with instances** of the implementing classes.

-- Implementing classes can override the default implementation of a method to provide their own behavior.
+- Implementing classes **can override the default methods** to provide their own behavior.

-- **Use Cases:**
-  - **Backward Compatibility:** Default methods allow you to add new methods to interfaces without breaking existing implementations.
-The default implementation ensures the interface remains usable even for older code.
-  - **Providing Common Functionality:** Default methods can offer a base implementation for a method that can be overridden by subclasses if needed.

 ### Static Methods:

+Static methods allow developers to **provide utility or helper methods** that provide common operations related to the interface.

+#### Key Points:

-- Static methods can also be added to interfaces along with the static final variables.
-They are associated with the interface itself, not with any instances of classes implementing the interface.
+- Static methods are **related to the interface** itself rather than any instance of the interface.

-- Static methods can provide utility functions that can be used by any class implementing the interface or even by other parts of your code.

-- Static methods can be final or abstract. -> ??
+- Static methods are not inherited by the implementing classes.

-- **Use Cases:**
-  - **Utility Methods:** Static methods can provide utility functions that can be used by any class implementing the interface or even by other parts of your code.
-  - **Constants:** Interfaces can now hold constants that can be accessed globally using the interface name.

-## After Java 8, What was the difference between abstract classes and interfaces?

-- Interfaces cannot hold any object specific state whereas abstract class can.
+> **_NOTE:_** Abstract methods are implicitly public.
+Default and static methods must have an explicit public modifier.